-When a student is referred to the FLZ and their timetable is changed this is done in full consultation with parents and a Student’s Academic Intervention Log (SAIL) is written and reviewed regularly (every two weeks at Vulnerable Learners’ Meetings).
+When a student is referred to the FLZ and their timetable is changed this is done in full consultation with parents.

 Pastoral Support Centre

-The Pastoral Support Centre is managed by our Senior Pastoral Officer Ms Walker who is supported by Key Stage 3 and 4 Learning Managers (Mrs Wright, Mrs Ashton) and a Senior Learning Mentor (Ms Ada).
+The Pastoral Support Centre is managed by our Senior Pastoral Officer Ms Walker who is supported by Key Stage 3 and 4 Learning Managers (Mrs Wright & Mrs Ashton) and a Senior Learning Mentor (Mrs Warner).

 The facility supports students’ social and emotional needs and 95% of its work is preventative and restorative and is designed to protect students and lessons from any social or emotional issues that arise or cause distress to either an individual student or a class or group of students.